madelynm3/spider/README.md

 Develop a web scraper designed to extract movie reviews from various websites.
 This tool will enable efficient data collection for research, analysis, and decision-making, addressing the need for comprehensive insights into film criticism.

 ## Description
-This project will involve building a web scraper that navigates the specified websites, extracts movie review data, and stores it in formats such as CSV, JSON, or directly in a database.
+This project will involve building a web scraper that navigates the specified websites, extracts movie review data, and stores it in CSV format.
 The project will utilize Beautiful Soup, a Python library tailored for parsing HTML and XML documents.
 - Key features:
   - Configurable data extraction based on user-defined parameters
-  - Support for multiple output formats, including databases like SQLite or PostgreSQL.
   - Error handling for common web scraping issues (e.g., broken links, access restrictions)

 ## New Concepts